sambidiah/Mini-Project-1/README.md

 *LAN 1*
   - SUBNET MASTK - 255.255.255.192
   - Available IP Range - 192.168.0.2 to 192.168.0.62 (192.168.0.1 is reserved for the router AKA the default gateway)
+  - the /26 subnet allows for 62 usable IP addresses which increases network efficiency since its a smaller LAN

 *LAN 2*
   - SUBNET MASTK - 255.255.255.0
   - Available IP Range - 172.16.0.2 to 172.16.0.254 (172.16.0.1 is reserved for the router AKA the default gateway)
+  - the /24 allows for 254 IP addresses, giving experience working with a larger LAN as well

 *Assigning Static IP Addresses (On MAC)*
   - Go to System Preferences > Network